Facebook

 2.5-Hour Charge Time

-Many batteries nowadays have a one-hour charge time, but this takes 2.5 hours.
+Many batteries nowadays have a one-hour charge time, which takes 2.5 hours.
 While you do get a decent length of run time, it’s quite a long length of time for charges.

 Product Specs